 Which is pretty darned good if you ask me!

-Can diabetics get life insurance they can afford?
-In many cases yes but If you're a diabetic there are a few things to be aware of.
+Can diabetics get life insurance?
+In many cases, yes but If you’re a diabetic there are a few things to be aware of.

-For those of you with the most common form, Diabetes Type 2, you have an excellent chance of receiving standard non-smoker rates provided your blood sugar levels are well maintained with medication and you live a healthy lifestyle.
+If you have Diabetes Type 2, you have an excellent chance of receiving standard non-smoker rates provided your blood sugar levels are well maintained with medication and you live a healthy lifestyle.